EthanCai/programming-learning-notes/README.md

 - [Microsoft Project Orleans](http://dotnet.github.io/orleans/): Orleans is a framework that provides a straightforward approach to building distributed high-scale computing applications, without the need to learn and apply complex concurrency or other scaling patterns.
 - [akka.net](http://getakka.net/): a toolkit and runtime for building highly concurrent, distributed, and fault tolerant event-driven applications on .NET & Mono.
 - [akka](http://akka.io/): Akka is a toolkit and runtime for building highly concurrent, distributed, and resilient message-driven applications on the JVM.
 The power of Akka is also available on the .NET Framework and Mono via the Akka.NET project.
+- [Zyan Communication Framework](http://zyan.com.de/): Easy to use distributed application framework for .NET, Mono and Xamarin.Android.

 ## Distributed realtime computation system